jazmichaelking/documentation/content/en/_index.md

 | Federated | Email, XMPP, phone networks, physical mail |
 | Distributed | BitTorrent, IPFS, Scuttlebutt |

-A Mastodon website can operate alone.
-Just like a traditional website, people sign up on it, post messages, upload pictures and talk to each other. _Unlike_ a traditional website, Mastodon websites can interoperate, letting their users communicate with each other; just like you can send an email from your Gmail account to someone from Outlook, Fastmail, Protonmail, or any other email provider, as long as you know their email address, **you can mention or message anyone on any website using their address**.
+A Mastodon website can operate alone or as part of the network.
+Just like a traditional website, people sign up, post messages, upload pictures and talk to each other. _Unlike_ a traditional website, Mastodon websites can interoperate, letting their users communicate with each other.
+Just like you can send an email from your Gmail account to someone using Outlook **you can mention or message anyone on any website using their address**.

 {{< figure src="/assets/network-models.jpg" caption="From left to right: Centralized, Federated, Distributed" >}}